 Resolution (2012) is the prequel to the movie The Endless directed by Justin Benson and Aaron Moorhead.
 Resolution is centered on Michael who’s trying to get his friend, Chris, to quit drugs.
-But once he gets to the cabin where Chris is, eerie occurrences begin taking place, escalating to a very convoluted ending.
-Of course, the movie The Endless gives more perspective, and so in this article, I’ll go through the Revolution ending keeping in mind it is a prequel.
-Here are the plot and ending of the Revolution movie explained.
+But once he gets to the cabin where Chris is, eerie occurrences begin taking place which escalates to a very convoluted ending.
+Of course, the movie The Endless gives more perspective, and so in this article I’ll go through the Resolution ending keeping in mind it is a prequel.
+Here are the plot and ending of the Resolution movie explained.
 Spoilers ahead!

 In case you are looking for the explanation of The Endless, please go here.

 Resolution Entity Explained